 With federal U.S. marijuana legalization closer than ever, one major area of excitement in the market is marijuana stock acquisitions—namely, acquisitions involving Curaleaf Holdings Inc (CNSX:CURA, OTCMKTS:CURLF).

 Now, this will be more of a speculative article.
 There’s no news regarding Curaleaf stock and a potential buyout.
 Instead, this is meant as a forward-looking piece that examines what I believe is the single greatest opportunity in the marijuana market right now: a Canadian-American acquisition deal.

 To understand why I’m so bullish on the idea, let’s look at two marijuana partnerships that have led to huge results.

-The first one that comes to mind is the one between Canopy Growth Corp (NYSE:CGC) and Constellation Brands, Inc. (NYSE:STZ).
+The first one that comes to mind is the one between Canopy Growth Corp (NASDAQ:CGC) and Constellation Brands, Inc. (NYSE:STZ).

 Canopy Growth stock surged in value when alcohol producer Constellation Brands infused the company with billions of dollars in capital, acquiring a large chunk of Canopy Growth Corp.